A Guaranteed-Win Lucky Slot Machine

 technical structure

-Here’s how the wiring is laid out.
-The Lucky Box runs on a simple input-to-motion loop: a joystick provides the user’s command, which the Arduino Uno interprets and converts into step pulses for the motor drivers.
-Two stepper motors then rotate the reels to predetermined positions, allowing the “chance” on the surface to be precisely controlled underneath.
+The Lucky Box operates on a straightforward input-to-motion loop.
+The joystick captures the user’s command, which the Arduino Uno interprets and converts into step pulses for the motor drivers.
+Two stepper motors then rotate the reels to predetermined positions, allowing the “chance” visible on the surface to be precisely controlled underneath.

 Joystick